 At first glance you may think this is just an ordinary van, as long as you ignore the smoke billowing out of what appears to be a makeshift chimney.
 We’ve got the inside scoop though, and we can tell you that, while this may once have been merely a means to get from point A to point B, it’s now an incredible mobile tiny home fully equipped for van life!

-The man behind this DIY van conversion is Dipa Vasudeva Das, a master craftsman and woodworker who clearly has a knack for custom van conversions.
+The man behind this DIY motorhome conversion is Dipa Vasudeva Das, a master craftsman and woodworker who clearly has a knack for custom van conversions.
 He calls this tiny home the “Earthship,” and it’s complete with all of the creature comforts you’d expect from a home, including space for his four-legged friend.
-Luckily for us, Dipa documented his entire van conversion, so we get to take a look at this masterpiece step by step!
+Luckily for us, Dipa documented his entire van conversion so we get to take a look at this masterpiece step by step!

-Here’s what he started with, a stripped down van, a blank slate that would soon look very different…
+Here’s what he started with: a stripped-down van, a blank slate that would soon look very different…

 Above you can see the blank canvas: an all-but-forgotten shell of a once busy work van.

 Dipa began by cutting a hole in the ceiling of the van and installing a custom skylight, because no van build is complete without some sunshine!
 He then installed a solar system on the roof to supply his electricity.
 Before you ask, the answer is: yes, he did do this all himself.
 He’s quite talented, and if you’re planning on building your own tiny home on wheels, you might consult professionals about electricity, plumbing, and waste management if you’re uncomfortable (or unqualified!) doing it yourself.

 After much planning, Dipa continued on to frame out the floor.
 This was all done according to his detailed plans for where cabinets, seating, and his bed would be placed.